The Desi urge to ALWAYS have a freezer stocked full of Shami Kebab, ready to fry on demand, is REAL.

 A. Ideally, yes - that's what gives it the characteristic feel and look.
 I have tried frying them without the egg coating and I found it more difficult to flip them over.
 I also found they didn't look quite as good.
 I'd say try one out and see how it goes - if it works for you, great!
 Omitting the egg won't impact the flavour.

 A. Absolutely!
-I personally don’t own an Instant Pot so I cannot comment on cook times.
-But there’s absolutely no reason why this won’t work as long as you really sauté out all the moisture.
+I personally haven't made them in the Instant Pot so I cannot comment on cook times.
+But there's absolutely no reason why this won't work as long as you really sauté out all the moisture.

 A. Yup!
 Dip the Kebabs in egg and airfry them for about 4 or so minutes on each side - you may need to adjust this according to your airfryer.